hlissner/dotfiles/README.md

 # Mein dotfiles

 There are a few, special computers in my life; local and remote.
-Maintaining them was busywork no sane individual wants to do.
-NixOS tempted me with the promise of glorious reproducibility, and declared its declarative-ness with enough chutzpah to make anime real again.
+Maintaining them is busywork I wouldn't wish on my worst enemy.
+NixOS tempted me with the promise of glorious reproducibility and declared its declarative-ness with enough chutzpah to make anime real again.

 XDG conventions in hand, I set out to conquer my white whale and annihilate what